DiRAC-Training/FM004-Test-document-review/_episodes/03-documenting-code.md

 A code's README file, the very first piece of documentation people see when visiting a GitHub code repository for example, is the first piece of documentation (perhaps other than publications that refer to it) that people should read to acquaint themselves with the software.
 It concisely explains what the software is about and what it's for, and covers the steps necessary to obtain and install the software and use it to accomplish basic tasks.
 Think of it not as a comprehensive reference of all functionality, but more a short tutorial with links to further information - hence it should contain brief explanations and be focused on instructional steps to get people started.

-> ## How to Create a GitHub Repository README file?
+> ## How to create a GitHub repository README file?
 >
 > If you're looking to write your own README for a GitHub repository, create a `README.md` file in the root directory of your repository.
 The `.md` indicates this is a **markdown** file, a lightweight markup language which is basically a text file with some extra syntax to provide ways of formatting them.
 A big advantage of them is that they can be read as plain-text files or as source files for rendering them with formatting structures, and are very quick to write.
 GitHub provides a very useful [guide to writing markdown](https://guides.github.com/features/mastering-markdown/) for its repositories.
 {: .callout}